coltongrainger/quamash/prelims/algebra.md

 *Proof sketch.* TODO

-- Now the number of elements in the center of $G$ is the number of singleton conjugacy classes.
+- Note the number of elements in the center of $G$ is the number of singleton conjugacy classes.

 #### Automorphisms